 In 1842, erosion threatened the lighthouse and Winslow Lewis was again called in.
 He was given a contract to move the tower to a safer location.
 Lewis's contractors dismantled and removed the lantern and illuminating apparatus, then tore down the original 1831 brick tower.
 Another site was selected farther inland, away from the water, and a new tower was constructed, then the original lantern and illuminating apparatus were reinstalled.

 After the end of the conflict, the tower was repaired between September and December of 1866.
-The lighthouse received a new fourth-order Fresnel lens, which was first lit by Keeper David Kennedy on January 8, 1867 (Lens later removed in Nov.
+According to the Annual Report, "a lens of the fourth order was supplied."
+The new fourth-order Fresnel (fray·nel) lens was first lit by Keeper David Kennedy on January 8, 1867 (Lens later removed in Nov.
 2014 for preservation).
 In 1883, the tower was extended an additional ten feet, raising its focal plane.
 During this subsequent rebuild, the tower was heightened to its present focal plane of 82 feet above sea level.

-During the Gresham's service, the area around the lighthouse was incorporated into the St. Marks National Wildlife Refuge.
-The refuge now encompasses more than 83,000 acres, which serve as wintering habitat for migratory birds.
+During the Gresham's service, the area around the lighthouse was incorporated into the St. Marks Migratory Bird Refuge, now the St. Marks National Wildlife Refuge.
+The refuge now encompasses more than 86,000 acres, which serve as wintering habitat for migratory birds.
 The Gresham's continued to serve at the lighthouse after the Coast Guard assumed responsibility for the nation's lighthouses in 1939 until his retirement in 1949.
 Keeper Gresham's son, Anton, a member of the US Coast Guard, then served as Officer-In-Charge for two years.

 The Lighthouse was automated in 1960 and remained an active aid to navigation for vessels on the Apalachee Bay.
 Although the Fresnel lens remained in the tower, it was deactivated and a modern, solar powered beacon was placed outside the lantern room during a renovation in 2001.